Why Now? The Power of Root Cause Analysis in Times of Change

 As I have written before, there is never a bad time to be thinking about root cause analysis.
 Case in point, the U.S. Army uses after-action reviews to reflect on even the highest-pressure combat scenarios to create learning opportunities.
 Using a similar methodology, organizations can glean valuable knowledge about how to successfully operate in the future during times when processes are stretched to their limits.

-Beyond the philosophical support for in-the-moment root cause analysis are the practical necessities specific to supply chains.
+Beyond the philosophical support for in-the-moment root cause analysis are the practical necessities specific to supply chain planning.
 Shifts to e-commerce fulfillment are raising customer expectations on delivery precision.
 Brick-and-mortar vendors and retailers must also collaborate better to ensure products are in stock during demand shocks.
 Chargeback penalty programs have not gone away and may continue to tighten as retailers fight for reliability and reduced costs.
 In the midst of all this change, the root causes of service disruptions are not the same as what you have researched before or what your system’s default settings are reporting.

 Better and Faster